mfreed7/declarative-shadow-dom/README.md

 So the important points from the above summary resolution were:

 *   Building a new `<shadowroot>` element would require **significant parser work**, with significant security issues, similar to what was [encountered](https://github.com/whatwg/dom/issues/510#issuecomment-372224104) while implementing `<template>`.
-*   The stated use case of **“no-JS”** environments is **not a sufficient motivation** to implement this feature.
+*   The stated use case of **"no-JS"** environments is **not a sufficient motivation** to implement this feature.
-*   Re-using the `<template>` element, with a shadowroot attribute, for declarative Shadow DOM would be **confusing** for developers.
+*   Re-using the `<template>` element, with a `shadowrootmode` attribute, for declarative Shadow DOM would be **confusing** for developers.

 Taking each point individually:

 *   The significance of the parser changes that would be needed for a new `<shadowroot>` element are not being disputed here.
-This is the primary reason that this proposal opts for the `<template shadowroot>` approach, rather than proposing a new element type.
+This is the primary reason that this proposal opts for the `<template shadowrootmode>` approach, rather than proposing a new element type.
-*   Server side rendering, and it’s implied “no-JS” constraint, are not a passing phenomenon.
+*   Server side rendering, and it’s implied "no-JS" constraint, are not a passing phenomenon.
 This is now standard practice, and any solution (such as imperative-only shadow dom for style encapsulation) that does not support no-JS is verboten within many design systems.
 This is a very real constraint which is keeping multiple large enterprises from adopting Web Components.
 We need to solve this problem.
-There have also been suggestions that because people aren’t using the various “easy” polyfill solutions for this problem (such as inline `<script>`s to call `attachShadow()`), there must not be a real need for this feature.
-But that misses the point that the use case is “no-JS” environments - no javascript is allowed.
+There have also been suggestions that because people aren’t using the various "easy" polyfill solutions for this problem (such as inline `<script>`s to call `attachShadow()`), there must not be a real need for this feature.
+But that misses the point that the use case is "no-JS" environments - no javascript is allowed.
 *   The user-confusion concern around re-using the template element for declarative Shadow DOM is valid.
 The `<template>` element can already cause developer confusion.
 However, as with all new web technologies, there must be some learning and movement of the platform forward.
-Given the other constraints around any declarative solution, this `<template shadowroot>` solution seems to be the best path forward.
+Given the other constraints around any declarative solution, this `<template shadowrootmode>` solution seems to be the best path forward.

 # Security and Privacy Considerations